 - Find inspiration in weather and temporal changes.
 Using the weather to structure your yoga class is another way to add novelty to your weekly sessions.
 You can add more heat to your warm-up in colder weather, or incorporating themes of fresh starts and new beginnings during spring.
 This may even mean changing the physical setting of your class, if possible, to make the most of the weather at hand.

 Ask Your Students What They Want to Get Out of Class

 One of the easiest ways to find yoga inspiration as a coach is to ask your students what they are hoping to get out of class.
 Constructive feedback is one of the best ways to grow as a teacher.
 Opening the floor to your class and asking them what they would like to work on may be a great starting point for your inspiration.
 Sending email surveys can be a great way to start this process.
 Websites such SurveyMonkey and Typeform allow you to create unique survey and easily keep track of your responses.

 Continue Your Own Education and Bring It To Class

 As a yoga instructor, there are always opportunities to improve your skills and hone your own practice.
 That may mean studying a new and unfamiliar branch of yoga, attending a yoga retreat or festival in a new location, or getting more specialized in a certain area of training.
 Broadening your own practice and breadth of skill and bringing that into your class can help you find yoga inspiration and keep your class new and different.

-From some inspiration on novel yoga classes from the Cody Coaches, check out Meghan Currie’s Honey classes and Dana Falsetti’s Chair Yoga.
+From some inspiration on novel yoga classes from the Cody Coaches, check out Meghan Currie’s Honey classes.
 If you love the Cody Thrive Blog, enter your email at the bottom of this page to subscribe!